Golar Spirit: Technical description

 The FSRU Golar Spirit operates at a jetty to which it is moored.
 LNG is transported to the FSRU by LNG carriers, that berth to the other side of the jetty.
 The LNG is vaporized in the onboard regasification system, which enables the FSRU to provide natural gas to the onshore consumers (power plants).
 It is a steel mono hull with LNG tanks arranged in the middle, with the re-gasification plant in the forward section and crew facilities with control room and utility machinery in the aft section.
 The engineering of the regasification system and the tanks were provided by Moss Maritime of Norway.
 The Norwegian company Bjørge engineered its pressure protection system through its subsidiary Solberg & Andersen.

 Golar Spirit is equipped with a regasification system comprising high pressure LNG pumps, cryogenic LNG vaporizers and associated valves, piping and instrumentation.
 LNG pumps are provided by Shinko, while LNG vaporizers are provided by Thermax.
 The vaporizers use steam generated by the onboard existing steam boilers.
 The design pressure of the vaporizers exceeds 85 bar.
 Each vaporiser with wall thickness of over 55 mm is over 8 m long and weighs in excess of 5.5 metric ton.
 The regasification capacity of the Golar Spirit is 7 e6m3/d (over 240 metric ton of LNG per hour), and its storage capacity is 129 e3m3 of LNG, equivalent to 77 e6m3 of natural gas.

 Det Norske Veritas has issued a Statement of Approval of the Regasification Plant and Interim Class Certificate confirming the REGAS-2 Class notation.

 Ownership

-Golar Spirit is owned by Golar LNG.
+Golar Spirit was initially owned by Golar LNG.
 It was charter contracted by Petrobras for ten years starting from the second half of 2008 however, it announced in December 2016 that it would terminate the contract early on June 21, 2017.
 Golar Spirit has been in layup since.
+Its peer vessel, Golar Freeze, was moved to Brazil in 2019.
 A 2020 report by Golar LNG claimed that it would cost $10 million to reactivate the vessel.

+The vessel was sold to New Fortress Energy and renamed FSRU Spirit and offered for charter following the Ukraine conflict's impact on gas pipelines.